Tips for Managing Diabetes While visiting Disney World!

 6. Insulin pump tips:

-According to Disney’s Services for Guests with Disabilities, you will not experience electromagnets on any of the rides that are higher than you would experience in everyday life.
+According to our last check with Disney’s Services for Guests with Disabilities, on the rides you should not experience electromagnets that are higher than you would experience in everyday life.
 They’ve done tests and feel that the magnets are far enough away from the guests to not be of concern.
 If you still want to disconnect on the rides that use them, I was told that the Cast Member Hosts at each attraction should be able to tell you if magnets are in use there.

 Turbulence on Rides – Disney’s Services for Guests with Disabilities warns that on many of their rides you’ll experience high turbulence.
 These rides are considered “Big Thrill Rides” and post warnings at the ride entrance.
 You can always talk to the cast member at the entrance to the ride if you have questions about the level of thrill, but we suggest that you take the posted warnings seriously.
 If you choose to take it on turbulent rides, be sure to take the precautions recommended by your pump’s manufacturer, and always make sure your pump is secured.